icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 #endif
 ```

-Like other Slice identifiers, preprocessor symbols are case sensitive.
+Like other Slice identifiers, preprocessor symbols are case sensitive:

 ```slice
 #define foo